GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 In the tutorial delivery pipeline, the first target is `test`.

-You create a `target` by applying a YAML file to Google Cloud Deploy using `glcoud beta deploy apply`.
+You create a `target` by applying a YAML file to Google Cloud Deploy using `gcloud beta deploy apply`.

 <walkthrough-editor-open-file filePath="clouddeploy-config/target-test.yaml">Click here to view the target-test.yaml</walkthrough-editor-open-file>